koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ---

 #### Disable FIPS to allow Deployment on all components
+> NOTE: if you didnt DISA STIG the machine then you do not need to do this.

-1. Disable FIPS
+- Disable FIPS

-  1. Remove the dracut-fips* packages
+  - Remove the dracut-fips* packages
   ```
   sudo yum remove dracut-fips\*
   ```

-  1. Backup existing FIPS initramfs
+  - Backup existing FIPS initramfs
   ```
   sudo mv -v /boot/initramfs-$(uname -r).img{,.FIPS-bak}
   ```

-  1. Run dracut to rebuild the initramfs
+  - Run dracut to rebuild the initramfs
   ```
   sudo dracut
   ```

-  1. Run Grubby
+  - Run Grubby
   ```
   sudo grubby --update-kernel=ALL --remove-args=fips=1
   ```

-  1. Carefully up date the grub config file setting fips=0
+  - Carefully up date the grub config file setting fips=0
   ```
   sudo vi /etc/default/grub
   ```

-  1. Reboot the VM
+  - Reboot the VM
   ```
   sudo reboot
   ```

-  1. Log back in...
+  - Log back in...

-  1. Confirm that fips is disabled by
+  - Confirm that fips is disabled by
   ```
   sysctl crypto.fips_enabled
   ```